yayahjb/neartree/trunk/NearTree/README_NearTree.txt

-   also define CNEARTREE_FORCEFLIP to maximize tree reorganization on insertion, CNEARTREE_NOFLIP to suppress tree reorganization on insertion, CNEARTREE_NODEFER to make all insertions immediate, CNEARTREE_FORCEPREPUNE to do searches first with a tigher estimate on the search radius, and CNEARTREE_NOPREPRUNE to suppress that behavior.
+   also define CNEARTREE_FORCEFLIP to maximize tree reorganization on insertion, CNEARTREE_NOFLIP to suppress tree reorganization on insertion, CNEARTREE_NODEFER to make all insertions immediate, CNEARTREE_FORCEPREPUNE to do searches first with a tighter estimate on the search radius, and CNEARTREE_NOPREPRUNE to suppress that behavior.
 The defaults are to do tree reorganization on insertion, to defer insertions, but not to preprune the search radius.
 If you define CNEARTREE_INSTRUMENTED, code will be